BlockchainCommons/WIPs-IETF-draft-deterministic-cbor/draft-mcnally-deterministic-cbor.md

 While there is no requirement that dCBOR codecs implement support for BigNums ≥ 2^64 (tags 2 and 3), codecs that do support them MUST use regular integer encodings where integers can represent the value.

-## CBOR_NEGATIVE_INT_MAX disallowed
+## 65-bit negative integers disallowed

-The largest negative integer that can be represented in 64 bits two's complement (STANDARD_NEGATIVE_INT_MAX) is -2^63 (0x8000000000000000).
+The largest negative integer that can be represented in 64-bit two's complement (STANDARD_NEGATIVE_INT_MAX) is -2^63 (0x8000000000000000).

-However, the largest negative integer that can be represented in CBOR (CBOR_NEGATIVE_INT_MAX) is -2^64 (0x10000000000000000), which requires 65 bits.
-The CBOR encoding for CBOR_NEGATIVE_INT_MAX is 0x3BFFFFFFFFFFFFFFFF.
+However, CBOR can encode negative integers as low as CBOR_NEGATIVE_INT_MAX, which is -2^64 (two's complement: 0x10000000000000000, CBOR: 0x3BFFFFFFFFFFFFFFFF).
+Negative integers in the range [CBOR_NEGATIVE_INT_MAX ...
+STANDARD_NEGATIVE_INT_MAX - 1] would require 65 bits, and are thus not representable in machine-sized integers.

-Because of this incompatibility between the CBOR and standard representations, dCBOR disallows CBOR_NEGATIVE_INT_MAX: conformant encoders MUST never encode this sequence and conformant decoders MUST reject CBOR_NEGATIVE_INT_MAX as not well-formed.
+Because of this incompatibility between the CBOR and standard representations, dCBOR disallows encoding negative integer values in the range [CBOR_NEGATIVE_INT_MAX ...
+STANDARD_NEGATIVE_INT_MAX - 1]: conformant encoders MUST never encode these values and conformant decoders MUST reject these values as invalid.

-Implementations that support BIGNUM are able to encode and decode this value as BIGNUM.
+Implementations that support BIGNUM are able to encode and decode these values as BIGNUM.

 # Application Level